rlugojr/linkurious-enterprise-manual/edit/edit.md

 If you wish to delete a property, simply click on ```Delete```.

-###Editing or deleting a category
+###Editing or removing a category

-It is possible to add or remove a category to an edge or a node.
+It is possible to add or remove a category from a node.

 ![](E5.png)